Who We Are

 One Family supports families from Anchorage, Girdwood, Mat-Su, and rural Alaska areas.

 We are a non-profit dedicated to serving the needs of the community.
 We empower women and families to birth naturally and give women the freedom to have the birth they choose.
-One Family we work together with you to provide an optimal outcome for everyone involved.
-We are applying for 501(c)(3) status and invite our community to come forward with ideas for fund-raising or creating the ideal birthing experience.
+At One Family we work together with you to provide an optimal outcome for everyone involved.

 An entrepreneur at heart, I became the managing member of One Family, LLC in 2007, and quickly led the organization to become the first licensed birth center in Alaska in January of 2008.
 Being a licensed facility is key to quality of patient care allowing for regulation of standards and reimbursement from exclusive insurances, such as Medicaid and Denali Kid Care.
 I have a serious drive for advocating for and educating clients how to maximize benefits and minimize the burden of patient responsibility, I continue to support the growth and development of One Family, LLC and in 2016 transitioned the BirthCenter into a separate non-profit entity known as One Family Community BirthCenter, which I humbly serve as President.
 The role of One Family Community BirthCenter is to be a safe space that empowers families to get the care they need during the vunerable stages of maternity care and provide space for professionals with like-minded practice to operate out of, like One Family, LLC.
 The company continues to practice it’s health clinic at the non-profit facility.Shauna Howell